root-project/root/README/ReleaseNotes/v606/index.md

 - Make TListOfFunctions::Get thread-safe
 - Make TPluginManager thread-safe [ROOT-7927]

+### Dictionaries

+- Fix ROOT-7879: Prevent LinkDef files to be listed in a rootmap file and use (as the user actually expects) the header files #included in the linkdef file, if any, as the top level headers.

+### Interpreter

+- Ignore access check when evaluating [ROOT-7426]

 ### Histogram Libraries

 - Protect access to TROOT::GetListOfGlobalFunctions in TFormula

-### Interpreter

-- Ignore access check when evaluating [ROOT-7426]

 ### TColor